lmageste/mc833/README.md

 # About
-Server/Client project for managing subjects, students and teachers
+Server/Client project for managing courses, students and professors.

 # Acknowledgements
-Core of server/client network communication done using modified version of tutorial available at: https://www.binarytides.com/server-client-example-c-sockets-linux/
+Core of server/client network communication done using a modified version of tutorial available at: https://www.binarytides.com/server-client-example-c-sockets-linux/

 # MongoDB
 Install MongoDB: